Gareth Thomas (English politician): Parliamentary career

 In the 2016 European Union referendum, Thomas campaigned for the UK to remain a member of the European Union (EU) and has consistently supported the United Kingdom's membership of the EU.

 Thomas supported Owen Smith in the 2016 Labour leadership election.
 Following Jeremy Corbyn's re-election as Labour leader, Thomas was one of the first Labour MPs to return to the frontbench, as Shadow Minister for Local Government until June 2017.

 In 2017, he voted against the bill permitting the government to start negotiations on withdrawal from the EU by sending an article 50 notice to the EU; in doing so he broke the party whip.

 In the 2017 and 2019 general elections, Thomas was re-elected as the Member of Parliament for Harrow West with majorities of 13,314 and 8,692 respectively.

 Thomas organised Harrow's first university fair at Whitmore High School in 2016, allowing students to engage with leading universities within the UK and abroad.
 The event has been held annually since, and due to its success an additional careers fair was arranged for late 2020.

 In 2020, Thomas said the next Labour leader "should confirm they will not support nationalising the water and energy industries", claiming that voters were put off voting Labour because they did not believe these pledges were deliverable alongside calls for nationalisation of the railways and Royal Mail, which Thomas supports.

 Thomas supported Emily Thornberry in the 2020 Labour leadership contest.

-He has served on the Official Opposition frontbench as Shadow Minister for International Trade since April 2020.
+He served on the Official Opposition frontbench as Shadow Minister for International Trade from April 2020 to May 2024.

 Thomas is a member of Labour Friends of Palestine and the Middle East and a founder member of Labour Friends of India.